 ROCS teachers must master the instructional strategies of Main Lesson; Main Lesson Book; Instructional Block Learning; Play and Project-based Learning; and Arts Integration.1.
 ROCS builds the school day upon the Main Lesson which introduces new concepts early in the day while minds are fresh.
 The Main Lesson alternates the core subjects of science, mathematics, language and social studies in 3-4 week Instructional Blocks.
 Instructional Blocks emphasize in-depth learning, providing students time to grasp what has been learned.
 Blocks provide project-based learning environments for varied, interactive teaching methods that result in equal or better mastery and retention, as well as reduced suspension and dropout rates (Sharman, 1990).
 Instructional Blocks also foster stronger student/teacher relationships (Carroll, 1994).
 2. Play is the chief vehicle that young children develop imagination, intelligence, language, social skills and perceptual-motor abilities (Frost, 1992).
 Play-Based Learning (grades K-2) and Project-Based Learning (grades 3-8) are the curricular backbone.
 Educational play improves children's health outcomes(Gill, 2015).
-The instructional day interweaves movement, physical education, and games as a means to develop the whole playground activities encourage social-cognitive Games and development, for which few opportunities exist outside the presence of dominant adults (Baines & Blatchford, 2010) Play-based learning in early years also improves student performance.
+The instructional day interweaves movement, physical education, and games as a means to develop the whole child.
+Games and playground activities encourage social-cognitive development, for which few opportunities exist outside the presence of dominant adults (Baines & Blatchford, 2010) Play-based learning in early years also improves student performance.
 Evidence suggests that young students who participate in independent play become more independent thinkers, have increased problem solving skills, tend to be more creative and innovative, and create a desire to explore and learn more.
 (Buchsbaum, Gopnik, Griffiths, Shafto) 3.
-Arts Integration improves engagement achievement in both low and high socioeconomic background youths (Catterall, et al., 2012; Upitis & Smithrim, 2003).
-Beyond engagement and achievement, Arts Integration supports and encourages healthy risk-taking, recognize skills themselves students to in and others, student/teacher collaboration, bridges cultural differences, and draws in parents and community (Nobori, 2012).
+Arts Integration improves engagement and achievement in both low and high socioeconomic background youths (Catterall, et al., 2012; Upitis & Smithrim, 2003).
+Beyond engagement and achievement, Arts Integration supports and encourages healthy risk-taking, teaches teaches students to recognize skills in themselves and others, fosters student/teacher collaboration, bridges cultural differences, and draws in parents and community (Nobori, 2012).
 Arts Integration also demands variegated information processing, which improves long-term memory (Rinne, et al., 2011).
-Teachers will utilize Arts Integration techniques to enrich each Main Lesson to deepen students' grasp of core curriculum. educators outside the core curriculum may provide creative movement, eurythmy, music, instrumentation, painting, sculpting, with core classroom teachers they collaborate instruction, and incorporate Arts themes into the Main Lesson.
+Teachers will utilize Arts Integration techniques to enrich each Main Lesson to deepen students' grasp of core curriculum.
+Arts educators outside the core curriculum may provide creative movement, instrumentation, painting, eurythmy, music, sculpting, and theatre instruction, and they collaborate with core classroom teachers to incorporate Arts themes into the Main Lesson.
 Arts integrated learning units "increase students ability to analytically assess their own learning."
-Additionally, Morris, p.1) arts integration creates intrinsically motivated learning, fosters learning for understanding (unlike recalling facts), transforms learning "barriers" into "challenges to be solved," and inspires students to pursue learning opportunities outside the classroom.
+(DeMoss, Morris, p.1) Additionally, arts integration creates more intrinsically motivated learning, fosters learning for understanding (unlike recalling facts), transforms learning "barriers" into "challenges to be solved," and inspires students to pursue learning opportunities outside the classroom.
 (DeMoss, Morris, p.1) Students who participate in arts education perform better on standardized tests; perform better in other subjects such as reading, math, or social studies; watch fewer hours of TV, participate in more community service projects; and reported less boredom in school.
-(Catterall) 4.
-Foreign language learning will benefit long term performance and success of students.
+(Catterall)4.Foreign language learning will benefit long term performance and success of students.
 Students who learn a second language improve their creative and cognitive abilities.
 It also encourages a sense for global society along with a curiosity and acceptance of other cultures.
 Students who learn a foreign language have also been shown to outperform those who do not learn a foreign language on standardized tests.
 These educational techniques will teach students how to think, not what to think, and develop well-rounded individuals with curiosity and love of learning.